FGMEMBERS/747-200/Readme-747-200-jbsim.txt

 -----------------------
 - nav must be accurate until 0 ft AGL : KSFO 28R, RJAA 34L are correct;
-  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "ctrl-I a".
+  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "= a".
 - glide slope must be accurate until 250 ft AGL : real should be 100 ft, but nose tends to dive to catch the slope (simplistic autopilot or wrong glide slope ?).

 Known problems keyboard
 -----------------------
-- because of ctrl-I overriding, TAB altimeter menu is not available with GLUT.
+- because of = overriding, TAB altimeter menu is not available with GLUT.

 Known problems OSG
 ------------------